paunovic/envo/README.md

 the aws cli - an expired sso token gets the browser login automatically.

-## declared vars
+## Declared vars

-a repo declares the env vars envo materializes, each naming the ssm parameter that holds its value:
+A repo declares the env vars envo materializes, each naming the ssm parameter that holds its value:

 ```toml